davidbjourno/making-interactive-graphics/README.md

     .rangeRoundBands([0, height], 0.1);
 ```

+Maybe they're not all that similar.
 Anyway, whatever; the principles are the same!
 We've established our chart dimensions and defined a [continuous scale](https://github.com/d3/d3-scale#continuous-scales) for the x-axis and an [ordinal scale](https://github.com/d3/d3-scale#ordinal-scales) for the y-axis.
 Next, let's write our `updateD3()` method:

 ```jsx
 updateD3(props) {